Perfumed gloves: Elizabeth I and perfumed gloves

 According to Edmund Howes, when Edward de Vere, 17th Earl of Oxford returned from Italy in 1576, he brought "gloves, sweet bagges, a perfumed leather jerkin, and other pleasant things".
 Elizabeth was pleased with the scent of the gloves and thereafter it was known as the "Earle of Oxford's perfume".
 Although the story is of the period, and later widely popularised by Isaac Disraeli and others, perfume by that name does not seem to have been much used by Elizabethans.

 Elizabeth sniffed gloves presented to her at Audley End in July 1578, and put them "half way upon her hands".
-Around this time, an Italian perfumer of gloves, Guillam Bisco, settled in London's Queenhithe Ward.
+Around this time, an Italian perfumer of gloves, Guillam Bisco, settled in London's Queenhithe Ward, and in 1583, "Frances Lewcattelly" (Lucatelli) a perfumer of gloves from Venice, who had been given permission to work in London as early as 1569, lived in Blackfriars.

 Lady Walsingham gave Elizabeth I scented gloves with cuffs embroidered with seed pearl in January 1589.
 Court musicians of the Lupo and Bassano families gave Elizabeth I perfumed gloves as New Year's Day gifts in 1599/1600.
 Lady Anne Clifford gave Spanish leather gloves to Mary Sackville, the wife of Sir Henry Neville in December 1617.